@extends('layouts.simple.master') @section('title', 'Basic Tables') @section('css') @endsection @section('main_content')

 below as :nth-child CSS selector isn't supported.

-Use table-striped-columns
+Use table-striped-columns to add

 zebra-striping to any table column.